 Despite this inauspicious start, Peter eventually graduated with a bachelor's degree in music education from Brigham Young University, where he sang in choirs, played in bands and orchestras (clarinet and bass clarinet, saxophone, and baritone), played in a Celtic ensemble, co-founded the BYU Klezmer ensemble, and was a founding member of Bintang Wayhu, BYU's Balinese gamelan ensemble.
 Peter received a master's in musicology from the University of Michigan, mainly working on the music of Debussy.
-Other favorite musicians include: Sting; the Beatles; Scottish and Irish pop/folk artists Clannad, Capercaille, and the Corrs; early 20th-century modernists Stravinsky, Ravel, Grainger, Holst, and Vaughan Williams.
-Peter recently finished a master's in library science at UNC-Chapel Hill, and is currently the music and audiovisual librarian at the University of Hawai'i at Manoa.
+Other favorite musicians include: Sting; the Beatles; Scottish and Irish pop/folk artists Clannad, Capercaille, and the Corrs; early 20th-century modernists Stravinsky, Ravel, Grainger, Holst, and Vaughan Williams; and Chris Thile.
+Peter is currently the music librarian Emory University in Atlanta.

-In his spare time, Peter enjoys composing and arranging music, collecting wind instruments from around the world, reading science fiction and fantasy, birding, and training for triathlons.
+In his spare time, Peter enjoys composing and arranging music, singing in symphony choruses, collecting wind instruments from around the world, reading science fiction and fantasy, birding, and pretending he's training for triathlons.